Inslee says more restrictions could be needed beyond the May 4 stay-home to battle coronavirus

 In making his case for social distancing, Inslee cited projections by the University of Washington’s Institute for Health Metrics and Evaluation showing that if the stay-home order were prematurely lifted, deaths would rise again after an initial drop-off.

-If restrictions were lifted immediately, the number of daily deaths would initially decline but could climb back to about 15 Washington residents per day by July 1, according to the projections.
+If restrictions were lifted immediately, the number of daily deaths would initially decline, but could climb back to about 15 Washington residents per day by July 1, according to the projections.

 If restrictions were lifted on April 22 — roughly two weeks before the existing order is set to expire — deaths would drop before climbing to about 10 per day by July 14.

-Still, as Inslee and other officials spoke, the parking lot at the Lowe’s on Rainier in South Seattle was full Friday, where one employee said it’s not exceptionally busy for springtime, but certainly “busy for the middle of a pandemic.”
+Still, as Inslee and other officials spoke, the parking lot at the Lowe’s on Rainier Avenue in South Seattle was full Friday, where one employee said it’s not exceptionally busy for springtime, but certainly “busy for the middle of a pandemic.”

 McKenzie Brown, a medical biller for Swedish Health Services, went to Lowe’s for supplies to paint and re-floor her kitchen and bathroom, a project she’s been putting off for two years.
 Now, she has nothing to do on the weekends.

 But once she got inside, Brown started feeling uncomfortable.
-She wore a mask and she saw employees wearing masks and gloves, and the lines of people with carts of lumber and hardware were spaced out six feet, but many shoppers didn’t wear masks and got too close for comfort.
+She wore a mask and she saw employees wearing masks and gloves, and the lines of people with carts of lumber and hardware were spaced out six feet, but many shoppers were not wearing masks and got too close for comfort.

 “I did feel a little like people weren’t following the social distancing,” Brown said.
 “There’s a lot of people in there because it’s one of the few stores open.”